3rd Battalion, 187th Infantry Regiment: Desert Storm

 In August 1990 the battalion deployed to Saudi Arabia as part of Operations Desert Shield and Desert Storm.
 During Operation Desert Storm the Rakkasans participated in the largest air assault in history, conducting a vertical envelopment 175 miles into enemy territory to establish blocking positions near the Euphrates River.
 The air assault isolated the Iraqi Republican Guard and helped bring a quick conclusion to the war.
-The Battalion earned two campaign streamers during Operations Desert Shield and Desert Storm.
-The 3rd Battalion, at that time known as the Iron Rakassan Battalion, also deployed to the Sinai Peninsula from July 1995 to January 1996 to keep the peace between Egypt and Israel.
+The battalion earned two campaign streamers during Operations Desert Shield and Desert Storm.
+The 3rd Battalion, at that time known as the Leader Rakassan Battalion, also deployed to the Sinai Peninsula from July 1995 to January 1996 to keep the peace between Egypt and Israel.

-The units motto was Rakkasans Lead the Way.
+The unit's motto was Rakkasans Lead the Way.

 Afghanistan

 After the attacks on the World Trade Center and the Pentagon on 11 September 2001, the battalion once again saw active overseas service.
-From January to August 2002 the Iron Rakkasans deployed to Afghanistan as part of Operation Enduring Freedom, where it participated in numerous search and attacks, raids, and air assaults against the elusive remnants of the Taliban near the Pakistan border, helping to stabilize the country.
+From January to August 2002 the Leader Rakkasans deployed to Afghanistan as part of Operation Enduring Freedom, where it participated in numerous search and attacks, raids, and air assaults against the elusive remnants of the Taliban near the Pakistan border, helping to stabilize the country.
 For its actions, the battalion earned the Afghanistan campaign streamer.

 In February 2010, the Iron Rakkasans returned to Afghanistan in support of Operation Enduring Freedom.
 Once arriving in Western Paktika Province the battalion partnered with the Afghan National Security Forces in securing the population.
 In August 2010 the battalion relocated to Andar District, Ghazni Province.
 At deployments end, the battalion conducted over 5,000 combat patrols and 33 air assaults.
 The Iron Rakkasans returned to Ft.
 Campbell in February 2011.
 For their actions from 1 April 2010 to 31 August 2010, the Iron Rakkasans were awarded the Valorous Unit Award.

 From September 2012 to May 2013, the Iron Rakkasans deployed to eastern Khowst Province, Afghanistan, in support of Operation Enduring Freedom 12-13.
 The battalion and its combat advisor comrades partnered with a host of Afghan units to promote Afghan National Security Forces (ANSF) development, capabilities, and security.
 They operated alongside Afghan National Army (ANA) and Afghan National Police (ANP), helping them gain confidence in securing the population.
 In addition to helping the ANSF operate independently, the battalion also assisted the ANSF in disrupting the enemy's leadership and attack facilitation efforts in this challenging border region.